samin710/Recipe-Book-Client/README.md

 ## 🧠 Overview

-The **Recipe Book App** is a web application that allows users to create, explore, and manage recipes in a personalized and interactive environment.
-Authenticated users can add, edit, and delete their own recipes, like recipes from other users (but not their own or the same one twice), and filter recipes by cuisine type.
-The app features a clean UI with light/dark mode switching for a seamless user experience.
+The ***Recipe Book App*** is a dynamic web application that allows users to share and explore recipes with a range of interactive features.
+Users can create an account and log in to add, edit, or delete their own recipes, as well as view a personal list of their submissions.
+The app supports liking functionality, ensuring users can like any number of recipes—except their own or the same recipe more than once.
+A search feature enables filtering recipes by cuisine type, making discovery easier.
+Additionally, the interface includes a theme toggle for switching between dark and light modes, offering a personalized user experience.

 ---